isaacdsloan/baby/README.md

 # Baby Library

 This is a basic library that contains objects called Baby.
-There is a subclass called AmericanBaby and many methods that can be applied to the Baby objects.

 To install from your current working directory use: